• Skip to primary navigation

 Smart Locks

 Traditional locks can be picked, and it can be a nuisance if you can’t remember if you locked the doors on your way out in the morning or just locked your keys in your car.
 Luckily, some companies have developed smart locks which can be controlled from your smartphone or another Internet-enabled device.
-You can easily lock (or unlock) the front door from a distance or set an alert to sound if the door opens unexpectedly.
+For example, you can easily lock (or unlock) the front door from a distance or set an alert to sound if the door opens unexpectedly.

 Thermostat